Beats Studio Wireless Over-Ear Headphone

 When music is playing and the ANC is activated, it does a pretty good job at keeping close to 90% of the sound around you from leaking in.
 The controls used to activate the noise cancelling feature may take some getting used to at first.
 After you play around with the ANC function, you’ll get the hang of it.

-Next, let’s take a closer look about how good (or bad) their sonic performance really is!
+Next, let’s take a closer look at how good (or bad) their sonic performance really is!

 Sonic Performance – What To Expect